asterisk/documentation/docs/Configuration/Applications/Voicemail/index.md

----

-**WARNING!: Direct Access to Voicemail**
+!!! warning Direct Access to Voicemail
     Please exercise extreme caution when using the s option!
 With this option set, anyone which has access to this extension can retrieve voicemail messages without entering the mailbox passcode.

----
+[//]: # (end-warning)